-The Group's principal subsidiaries at 30 June 2021 are set out below.
+The Group's principal subsidiaries at 30 June 2022 are set out below.
 Unless otherwise stated, they have share capital consisting solely of ordinary shares that are held directly by the Group, and the proportion of ownership interests held equals the voting rights held by the Group.
 The country of incorporation or registration is also their principal place of business.

-Name of entity Place of business/country or incorporation Ownership interest held by the group 2021 % 2020 % Fin One Pty Ltd Australia 100 100 Finance One Commercial Pty Ltd Australia 100 100
+Name of entity Place of business/country or incorporation Ownership intere grou • 2022 % 2021 % Fin One Pty Ltd Australia 100 100 Finance One Commercial Pty Ltd Australia 100 100 Cash Buddy Pty Ltd Australia 100 - Commercial Credit Control Pty Ltd Australia 100 - Strategic Collections Pty Ltd Australia 100 -